 But sometimes your initial plans for the spreadsheet might change and you need to add another column between some of your already-existing columns.
 Luckily Excel provides you with the means to add a column at any location in your spreadsheet so that you can include this new data in the desired location.

-Adding a Column in Excel for Office 365
+Adding a Column in Excel for Office 365 (Guide with Pictures)

 The steps in this article were performed in the desktop version of Microsoft Excel for Office 365.
 However, these steps will also work in most other recent versions of Excel as well.